-Revised Statute 2477 is a Federal law that granted states and territories unrestricted right-of-ways over Federal lands that had no existing reservations or private entries.
+Revised Statute 2477 is a Federal law that granted states and territories unrestricted rights-of-way over Federal lands that had no existing reservations or private entries.
 Historic RS 2477 trails and/or roads may exist on State-owned land and the transfer of State-owned land into private ownership does not extinguish pre-existing rights.
-Some right-of-ways could potentially be improved for access across or to communities or valuable State-owned resources and land.
-Some may not be used at all, or may be developed only as foot trails.
+Some rights-of-way could potentially be improved for access across or to communities or valuable State-owned resources and land.
+Some may not be used at all or may be developed only as foot trails.
 Others will be used as they have been in the past.
 If in doubt whether there is an RS 2477 right-of-way to or across a parcel, check the public land records.
-More information regarding RS 2477 right-of-ways is available at any of the DNR Public Information Centers and online at: http://dnr.alaska.gov/mlw/trails/rs2477/
+More information regarding RS 2477 rights-of-way is available at any of the DNR Public Information Centers and online at: http://dnr.alaska.gov/mlw/trails/rs2477/